-To be eligible to apply for this bursary, candidates must provide:
+To be eligible for this bursary, candidates must:

 How to apply